Ledger-Donjon/scaffold/docs/iso14443_module.rst

 The rx_empty and size_hint fields helps the software to read the correct amount of received data with minimizing the number of requests to the board and therefore reducing the response reading latency.

+timeout register
+^^^^^^^^^^^^^^^^

+This 24-bit register defines how long the reader can awaits for a response from the contactless card.
+After transmission and once the timeout expires, the ISO-14443 peripheral returns to idle state.

+Write three bytes, MSB first, to set the timeout.
+Each unit corresponds to 9.44 µs.
+The default setting is 2 seconds.